apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 ### Notes about 2.0.0 release

-`config.xml` will be replacing `cordova.xml` and `plugins.xml`.
-This
+The `config.xml` file will replace `cordova.xml` and `plugins.xml`.
-new file is a combination of the previous two.
+This new file is a combination of the previous two.
 However, the old files are deprecated, and while currently still work, will cease working in a future release.

 ## Upgrade to 1.9.0 from 1.8.1 ##